 But it is these low costs that often give SAMs pause for thought, pushing them back into the arms of their grateful IBM account manager.
 After all, logic dictates that lower costs entail a lower standard of service, that third party maintenance providers are making compromises somewhere to reduce operating costs, creating savings that can then be passed on to the customer.

 It is this very fear of compromise in quality of support that IBM use to keep corporate clients trapped in their maintenance contract regime.

 There are undeniable differences between the official IBM software support, and that received from a third party.
 But whether these are compromises or not is down to your own interpretation.

 Reduced access to patches and updates

 But this isn’t as terrifying as it sounds.
-First, your business is entitled to all security patches released for the applications used – so you’re never left exposed to vulnerabilities.
-Second, most businesses don’t even consider third party maintenance services until IBM® withdraws support for the version they use.
+First, your business is entitled to security patches released for the applications used.
+Second, most businesses don’t even consider third-party maintenance services until IBM withdraws support for the version they use.